 - tracking seals that have been rehabilitated and released along the New South Wales coastline to monitor their preferred habitats

-- collecting seal scats (poo) from accessible hot spots and analysing it to learn more about their health.
+- collecting seal scats (poo) from accessible hot spots and analysing them to learn more about their health.

 Seals are vital to healthy marine ecosystems, but they face growing pressures from human activity.
 The Great Seal Reveal will help inform critical marine conservation initiatives in New South Wales by learning more about where seals gather and how they live.
 This information is crucial for effectively managing fur seal populations, including mitigating risks of human and seal interactions.